 The mnemonic syllables are an important part of Indian rhythm.
-They are variously refered to as bol, solkatu, or konnakkol.
-These are syllables which correlate to the various strokes of the tabla, mridangam, and pakhawaj as well as other classical percusive instruments.
+They are variously referred to as bol, solkatu, or konnakkol.
+These are syllables which correlate to the various strokes of the tabla, mridangam, and pakhawaj as well as other classical percussive instruments.
 Since they have such a wide usage across the classical drums, we can assume that this custom is many centuries old.
 Otherwise it would not have such a wide distribution.

 There is a difference in the way that north Indians and south Indians view these syllables.
 In the north (Hindustani sangeet) the tal is actually defined by the bol, while in the south (Carnatic Sangeet) the syllables do not define the tal, but are generally used as a mnemonic aid to the musician.
 Furthermore, the lexicon of syllables is very different between North Indian musicians and South Indian musicians.
 Even within the Carnatic / Hindustani systems, there are smaller differences between the various percussion instruments.

 The mnemonic syllable of the north is known as bol.
 This is derived from the word "bolna" which means "to speak".
 The concept of bol has a number of different characteristics.
 These relate to the manner in which the bol relates to the technique of the tabla.
 They also relate to the way that the bol is used to define the tal.